DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Save changes to the file.

 > Some users maybe have installed TPF's modpack and now want to follow my add-on manually.
 In that scenario, you don't have a tool called ENB Man, which is used in the next paragraph.
 Just skip it.
-Do the following - remove _enbseries_, _enbcache_ folders, _enbseries.ini_ and _enbloca.ini_ from your stock game folder, then drop _enbseries_ folder from our ENB.
+Do the following - remove _enbseries_, _enbcache_ folders, _enbseries.ini_ and _enblocal.ini_ from your stock game folder, then drop the same files from our ENB folder inside.

 Open *ENB Man*, click the arrow under *Presets* and select *Blank preset*, enter a name for the new preset – `Silent Horizons ENB for